List of sitting judges of the high courts of India: Himachal Pradesh High Court

-Additional judges

 Jammu & Kashmir and Ladakh High Court

 The Jammu and Kashmir and Ladakh High Court sits at Srinagar in the summer, and in Jammu in the winter, and has jurisdiction over Jammu and Kashmir and Ladakh.
-It is permitted to have a maximum of 17 judges, of which 13 may be permanent and 4 may be additionally appointed.
+It is permitted to have a maximum of 25 judges, of which 19 may be permanent and 6 may be additionally appointed.
 Currently, it has 15 judges.